Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 print(output)
 ```
 >The above code will print the percentile range so the difference between 1% and 95% is 57.3 minutes.
-Because of that, in the analysis of this variable we are going to use a subset of the dataset without outliners.
+Because of that, in the analysis of this variable, we are going to use a subset of the dataset without outliers.
 The subset will contain 95% of the dataset.

 ```r
 # Now keep 95% data that will clear of outliers